 The Taycan might adopt a cockpit-like, low down driving position like its sports car relations in the Porsche line-up but it also shares another of their facets.

 There are two luggage compartments, one in the front, and another conventional one in the rear.
 That front (frunk if you like) boot, offers 81-litres of luggage space, which is enough for a decent-sized squashy bag, though it is more likely to be used to store charging cables etc, leaving the rear boot free, and cleaner, for luggage.

-You’re snug in the front, not due to a lack of space, just that connection with the car, that true in the rear, but it’s more to do with less space back there.
+The Porsche Taycan has dimensions of 4963mm long and 1966mm wide, so it's a big car.
+That said, you’re snug in the front.
+However, that's not due to a lack of space, just that connection with the car.
+It's also pretty snug in the rear, but that's more to do with less space back there.

 Porsche has gone as far as mining some recesses out of the battery to provide foot space for rear-seat passengers, but if you’re taller than 5ft 10 you’ll find it pretty cramped back there.
 It’s absolutely fine for children, though, and there’s ISOFIX mounts on the outer rear seats too.
 As standard there’s seating for four, with Porsche offering an optional 2+1 rear seat package, which squeezes another seat belt between the rear seats.

 It’s tight back there if you do pick that, but it does add the advantageous 40/20/40 rear seat back split if you want to drop the middle and sling skis or suchlike through the cabin.
 There are a pair of large cup holders, a lidded cubby in the centre console, a good-sized glove box and door bins in all four doors, making the Taycan a genuine day-to-day proposition.